JS fundamentals

 Getting A Value from Functions

 Sometimes we have functions that need to do some sort of calculation or data manipulation, then give us back the result so that we can use that value elsewhere in our code.
-Often, we will take that returned value and use it to update what is being displayed to our user in an application.
+Often, we will take that returned value and use it elsewhere in our application - for example: to update what is being displayed to our user.

 For example: